Southern Pacific

 We removed the parts from the rear end to serve as patterns.

-And now, we have a completed assembly which includes the
+And now, we have a completed assembly which

 little latch for the MU step.